CanExport SMEs - Applicant’s guide

 - In your application, verify that each of your proposed expenses is eligible by carefully reviewing Section 5: Eligible expenses.

-- If your project necessitates travel outside of your target markets, clearly explain how these trips relate to your target market(s).
+- If your project necessitates travel outside of your Target market(s), select the relevant Destination and clearly explain how these trips relate to your Target market(s).

 Step 5: Provide a detailed and specific budget.
 Do not include any activities that are “To be confirmed” or “To be determined.”